Frequently asked questions

 You will do your Neurongineering sessions in front of a computer at home, on the road, or in your office.
 With the help of your Neuroengineering Coach, you will place two sensors on you scalp and one on your ear, connect to our secure web portal, and begin your exercises.

-If you do your training at a treatment center, all you need to bring is yourself.
+All you need to bring is yourself.
 Also, you don’t want to be hungry or thirsty during your sessions, so make sure to have something to eat and drink beforehand.

 - A secure, high-speed internet connection